 We are headed by the Keeper of the Registers of Scotland who is directly accountable to the Scottish Parliament.

 - be a fully digital organisation by 2020

 - complete the Land Register of Scotland by 2024.

 Status and funding

-We are a non-ministerial department of the Scottish government.
+We are a not part of the Scottish Government.
 We raise our own funds by charging fees for our services.

 We also collect Land and Buildings Transaction Tax (LBTT) for Revenue Scotland.

 A land register is a publically accessible register of property rights.
 Most, like ours, are underpinned by state guarantee.